-In April, 2017, CMS published its IPPS 2018 proposed payment rule which provides for a 2.9% market basket increase to the base Medicare MS-DRG blended rate.
-When statutorily mandated budget neutrality factors, annual geographic wage index updates, documenting and coding adjustments and Health Care Reform mandated adjustments are considered, without consideration for the decreases related to the required Medicare Disproportionate Share Hospital ("DSH") payment changes and increase to the Medicare Outlier threshold, the overall increase in IPPS payments would approximate 2.4%.
-Including the estimated increase to our DSH payments (approximating 0.1%) and certain other adjustments, we estimate our overall increase from the proposed IPPS 2017 rule (covering the period of October 1, 2017 through September 30, 2018) will approximate 2.0%.
-This projected impact from the IPPS 2018 proposed rule includes a proposed increase of approximately 0.5% to partially restore cuts made as a result of the American Taxpayer Relief Act of 2012, as required by the 21st Century Cures Act but excludes the impact of the sequestration reductions related to the Budget Control Act of 2011, and Bipartisan Budget Act of 2015, as discussed below.
-CMS has also proposed to begin using uncompensated care data from the 2014 hospital cost report Worksheet S-10 as part of a three-year transition away from the current proxy methodology to allocate approximately \$7 billion in the DSH Uncompensated Care Pool.
-This proposed rule change will result in wide variations among all hospitals nationwide in the distribution of these DSH funds compared to previous years.
-If this proposed rule change is finalized by CMS, the Company could incur a material decrease in its DSH payments in federal fiscal year 2019 and forward.
+In August, 2017, CMS published its IPPS 2018 final payment rule which provides for a 2.9% market basket increase to the base Medicare MS-DRG blended rate.
+When statutorily mandated budget neutrality factors, annual geographic wage index updates, documenting and coding adjustments and Health Care Reform mandated adjustments are considered, without consideration for the decreases related to the required Medicare Disproportionate Share Hospital ("DSH") payment changes and increase to the Medicare Outlier threshold, the overall increase in IPPS payments would approximate 2.3%.
+Including the estimated decrease to our DSH payments (approximating 0.1%) and certain other adjustments, we estimate our overall increase from the final IPPS 2018 rule (covering the period of October 1, 2017 through September 30, 2018) will approximate 1.8%.
+This projected impact from the IPPS 2018 final rule includes an increase of approximately 0.5% to partially restore cuts made as a result of the American Taxpayer Relief Act of 2012, as required by the 21st Century Cures Act but excludes the impact of the sequestration reductions related to the Budget Control Act of 2011, and Bipartisan Budget Act of 2015, as discussed below.
+CMS will also begin using uncompensated care data from the 2014 hospital cost report Worksheet S-10, one-third weighting as part of the proxy methodology to allocate approximately \$7 billion in the DSH Uncompensated Care Pool.
+This final rule change will result in wide variations among all hospitals nationwide in the distribution of these DSH funds compared to previous years.
+As a result of this final change by CMS, we could incur a material decrease in our DSH payments in federal fiscal year 2019 and forward if CMS increases the weighting of the Worksheet S-10 data in the DSH Pool allocation methodology.